STORM-IRIT/Radium-Engine/doc/developer/material.md

 When rendering, it is sometime useful to compute the final color of an object that do not rely on a bsdf but just on a specific color for each geometry fragment.

-Even if the Ra::Engine::PlainMaterial could be used for this and assuming that such a way to define material is object specific, the following steps are required :
+To define a custom fragment's color computation shader and use it with application provided parameters, the following steps are required :

 1. Develop specific vertex and fragment shaders to compute the fragment color
 2. Build a Ra::Engine::ShaderConfiguration that uses these shaders